The planetary nebula Abell 48 and its [WN] nucleus: The Central Star

 We further note that there is no obvious indication of an oscillating Pickering decrement (e.g. Smith et al. 1996), showing that the star is hydrogen deficient.
 To quantitatively estimate the hydrogen fraction, we use the `Pickering index' defined by Smith et al. (1996; cf. Oliveira, Steiner \& Cieslinski 2003):

-Formally, we obtain the unphysical value of $-0.1$, which we reset to zero.
-In practice, we adopt a working upper limit for the hydrogen abundance of $\sim$10\% based on the observed S/N of the lines.
-Overall the spectrum is very similar to a Population I WN4o star (Vreux, Dennefeld \& Andrillat 1983; Smith et al. 1996), but as we show in Section~\ref{sec:interpretation}, the intrinsic properties of the surrounding nebula unambiguously show that we are dealing with low-mass PN central star.
+Formally, we obtain the unphysical value of $-0.1$, which we reset to zero, on the basis of the observed uncertainties of the equivalent widths.
+In practice, we adopt a working upper limit for the hydrogen abundance of $\sim$10\% based on the observed S/N ratio of the lines.
+Overall the spectrum is similar to a Population I WN4o star (Vreux, Dennefeld \& Andrillat 1983; Smith et al. 1996), but as we show in Section~\ref{sec:interpretation}, the properties of the surrounding nebula unambiguously show that we are dealing with low-mass CSPN.